ripple/ripple-rest/docs/REF.md

 {
     "success": true,
     "notification": {
-      /* Notification with "type": "none" and "tx_state" either "empty" or "pending" */ }
+      /* Notification with "type": "none" and "state" either "empty" or "pending" */ }
 }
 ```